top of page

 OK, so what does this have to do with group work?
 Well, to be candid, I have been known to focus on agendas and overlook relationships in groups.
 While agendas are fine and even necessary tools, I've learned the hard way that they can be derailed if relationships are strained.
 Everyone loses when I keep pushing.

-Recently, I’ve been reminded of this lesson in another way, through intuitive art I have done with my friend Linda Burandt.
+Recently, I’ve been reminded of this lesson in another way, through intuitive art.
 Here is one example:

 The first layer (left) is busy, like my daily life.
 The second layer (right) reminded me that under all the outer busy-ness, my inner life is flowing with creative ideas, music and insight.
 It reminded me to focus more flow and less on tasks.

-Because Linda and I have both faced significant life transitions, we have decided to collaborate to help others navigate change.
-Our first workshop on “Transitions and New Beginnings” was meaningful to both the participants and to us.
-Through intuitive painting, writing and talking, the participants were able to see more clearly what their transitions are teaching them, and we, the facilitators, felt encouraged to offer more workshops like this.
+Now, I use what I have learned about loss to help others navigate change by offering workshops on “Transitions and New Beginnings.”
+Through intuitive painting, writing and talking, the participants are able to see more clearly what their transitions are teaching them.

-Our next workshop, on September 14th, is about “Loss & Letting Go.”
-Let me invite you to set aside your agenda for that day and attend to your relationship with yourself with courage and grace.
-Join us as we explore loss and what your inner self is trying to tell you, so you can let go and move on.
+We invite you to set aside your agenda for a day or two and attend to your relationship with yourself with courage and grace.
+Explore loss and what your inner self is trying to tell you, so you can let go and move on by joining one of our "Transitions and New Beginnings" workshops.